Confusion, grief as hunt for remains from Ethiopia crash halted

 Israelis whose bodies are not recovered are officially listed at home as “disappeared” rather than “dead” - a status that can cause complications for relatives in matters ranging from inheritance to remarrying.

-Some Jewish traditions also require a piece of the body be buried before mourning can begin, with the soul not able to rest until then, giving the families’ quest an agonizing urgency.
+Some Jewish traditions also require a piece of the body be buried before mourning can begin, with the soul not able to rest until then, giving the families’ quest an agonising urgency.

 So the Israeli embassy has been working hard to retrieve the remains of its two citizens who died in the crash, families told Reuters.